mnievesc/ENAH_curso_aDNA_2019/Ex1_aDNA_BAM/Exercise1_Tutorial_aDNA_BAM.md

 * Which sample has the largest read length?
 Does this fit expectations for aDNA?
 * How does coverage differ from read depth?
+* What is the difference between coverage and endogenous content?

 &nbsp;